 Twilight begins 6:00am; Twilight ends 19:51.
 Sunrise is 6:25: Sunset is 19:25.

 Given that the last portion of the route may be ridden brevet-style there will be no gear or lights drop for this event.
 Of course you may leave stuff at the Hampton Inn to pick up as you come through at mile 106.
 If there is any chance that you’ll be out past sunset, you MUST have both a headlight and a taillight attached to your bicycle, and you MUST wear a reflective ankle band on both legs.
 Please do not under-estimate the time you’ll need to complete this event.
 Come prepared with a very good light and batteries, plus at least one non-blinking taillight and lots of reflective gear.

-Personal SAG Vehicles: Riders may have private SAG beginning at mile 106 until the end.
+Personal SAG Vehicles: Riders may have private SAG after the leave the KOM finish line.
 Private SAG may provide leapfrog support only.
 Absolutely NO FOLLOWING.
-If your personal SAG is on the course before mile 106, you’ll be DQ’d without a warning.
+If your personal SAG is on the course on the KOM section, you’ll be DQ’d without a warning.
 The definition of personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation to any rider, or taking photographs, or simply out cheering.
-If you’re bringing someone with you who wants to be out on the course before mile 106, please have them contact us and join our volunteer staff.
+If you’re bringing someone with you who wants to be out on the course on the first half of the ride, please have them contact us and join our volunteer staff.